IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 While The input field is usually quickly ignored in favour of usefulness of the model to person; inputs fields have developed over past few year.
 For my project I considered 4 different fields which felt are counterparts of the real world implementations.

-First was created with mindset that each element show help user perform one single task, thus seperating Add file  (+) button seemed fair as it was used to add files rather than ask question.
-This came with a downside that it felt too disconnected form the rest of the bar, which user might interpret as a completely different task
+First was created with mindset that each element show help user perform one single task, thus separating Add file  (+) button seemed fair as it was used to add files rather than ask question.
+This came with a downside that it felt too disconnected form the rest of the bar, which user might interpret as a completely different task.
+This might confuse user or even make them uncomfortable with it.

+Second was